Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 Navy Stats and Trends

-- Navy has three wins against the spread in six games this season.
+- Navy has played six games, with three wins against the spread.

-- Navy's games this year have hit the over three times in six opportunities (50%).
+- Navy's games this season have hit the over on three of six set point totals (50%).

-- Navy is 3-1 against the spread and 1-3 overall when the team notches more than 13.7 points.
+- When Navy puts up more than 13.7 points, it is 3-1 against the spread and 1-3 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.